GrayGirling/FTL/doc/markdown/FTL-user-guide.md

 </tr>
 <tr class="even">
 <td>cmd</td>
-<td>This type supports different kind of executable value to a closure.
+<td>This type supports different kind of executable value from a closure.
 Each value incorporates an executable program which will parse a single string argument.
 A number of commands are built-in in the run time library.</td>
 </tr>
 <tr class="odd">
 <td>function</td>